-Progress on the portfolio is evaluated at five specified checkpoints.
-The candidate is responsible for inserting all evaluation pages in the Evaluation section.
-Faculty members will record progress on the progress evaluation checksheets in the Evaluation section of the Notebook.
+Progress on the portfolio is evaluated at six specified checkpoints.
+The candidate is responsible for attaching all evaluation pages in the Evaluation section.
+Faculty members will record progress on the progress evaluation checksheets in the Evaluation section.

 Portfolio Checkpoint #1 Admission to the Teacher Education Program